wewantthefunk/viper-mf/README.md

 File access is limited to sequential reads starting with the first line.
 Indexed record lookups are planned and intended.
 This will help with VSAM file development.

+Level 77 and 88 variables are not processed or handled properly in logic statements.

+Arrays are not processed or handled properly in logic statements.

+## Bug Reporting

+If this code is erroneous in some way, you can submit a bug or submit a pull request with the fix.
+Please note, a bug is NOT a missing feature or keyword processing or anything like that.
+For the verbs and keywords that are processed, they should be handled correctly.

+Thank you!

 ## LICENSE

 Copyright 2023 Christian Strama